Jump to:

 - Vinegar: Cane or coconut vinegar works best, but white vinegar, rice vinegar, or apple cider vinegar are fine too.

 - Soy sauce: Regular soy sauce works well.
-You can use low-sodium if you prefer-just taste as you cook since salt levels vary by brand.
+You can use low-sodium if you prefer.
+Taste as you cook since salt levels vary by brand.

 How to Make Adobong Sitaw